Leadership + Management

 He received a B.A. from the University of Pennsylvania and an M.A. from the University of Pennsylvania’s Annenberg School for Communication, and pursued doctoral studies at New York University.
 He taught marketing management for 10 years in the MBA program and also taught health communications at the University of Maryland.

-Previously, Crutchfield was managing director at Ashoka, the global venture fund for social entrepreneurs.
-In addition, she co-founded and led a national nonprofit social enterprise.
-Crutchfield has contributed to Fortune, Forbes, The Chronicle of Philanthropy, and Stanford Social Innovation Review, and has appeared on programs such as ABC, FOX, NPR and PBS.
-She has served as a trustee of SEED Foundation and volunteered with Crossroads Africa.
+Leslie previously was managing director at Ashoka, the global venture fund for social entrepreneurs, and co-founded a national nonprofit social enterprise in her 20s.
+Leslie has contributed to Fortune, Forbes, The Chronicle of Philanthropy, and Stanford Social Innovation Review, and has appeared on programs such as ABC, FOX, NPR and PBS.
+She has volunteered on SEED Foundation and Kiva’s boards and with Crossroads Africa.